justinclayton/ansible-deploy-app/README.md

-# Simple Hello World Web Server
+# Simple App Deployment Playbook
-This playbook installs nginx and replaces the default web page with `Hello World from Ansible!`
+This playbook installs nginx and deploys application files to the web server root.